-The Department was combined with the City of Cambridge health district in 1949, under Ohio Revised Code § 3709.07.
+The Department was combined with the City of Cambridge Health Department in 1949, under Ohio Revised Code § 3709.07.
 The City contributes an annual amount to the Cambridge-Guernsey County Health Department for operations.
 The financial statements present these amounts as intergovernmental receipts.

 The Guernsey County Commissioners serve as the taxing authority for two half-mill special levies outside the ten-mill limitation to provide the Department with sufficient funds for health programs.
-The levy generated \$731,869 in 2014 and \$762,051 in 2015.
+The levy generated \$837,896 in 2017.
 The financial statements present these amounts as property taxes.
 On November 3, 2009 the 6 year levy was passed as a replacement levy with collection beginning in 2011.
 On November 8, 2011 the 10 year levy was passed as a replacement levy with collection beginning 2013.
+On March 15, 2016 the 6 year levy was passed as a renewal levy with collection beginning with the 2016 tax duplicate.